mhofmann-Khoury/knit_script/README.md

 xfer Front_Loops 2 to Left;
 ```

 A key feature of xfer and drop passes is that the direction the carriage passes will not affect the values of `current` or `reverse` for directed carriage passes.
-So we can do xfers without loosing track of back and forth knitting operations.
-Let's say we want to alternate knitting rows on the front and back (garter stitch for hand knitting).
+So we can do xfers without losing track of back and forth knitting operations.
+Let's say we want to alternate knitting rows on the front and back (garter stitch for hand-knitting).

 ```KnitScript
 for r in range(0, height):{